Th3-D5-482/Project-SnowCone/README.md

 ---

+## ⚠️ Disclaimer
+This project is a personal initiative created for self-learning and development.
+I am a self-taught developer exploring faith-centered digital tools to grow in both skill and spirit.
+SnowCone is not intended for commercial use, distribution, or monetization.
+All content is curated respectfully, with no intent to infringe upon copyright or harm users.
+This app is a reflection of my journey—built with purpose, not profit.

+---

 ## 📘 Overview
 **Project SnowCone** is a smart music companion app designed to elevate the way musicians interact with their songs.
 More than just a player, it offers an immersive and customizable experience—allowing users to view synchronized lyrics and chords, transpose keys on the fly, and plan their musical sets with precision.
 Whether you're practicing, performing, or composing, SnowCone is your creative ally.